 The important thing is to use the right blade for the material you are cutting.
 Check out RS Components for a full range of blades for any project you have in mind.

-The chances are that mostly will you will use your jigsaw for cutting wood.
-Where you have a lot of components which all need to be cut consistently and neatly, a jigsaw is the answer.
+The chances are that most of will you will use your jigsaw for cutting wood.
+Where you have a lot of components that all need to be cut consistently and neatly, a jigsaw is the answer.
 It will save you time and blood pressure.

 If you want to cut holes, for instance for a suspended plant pot holder like this, the jigsaw will cut even curves through a plank for you.
 When cutting circles you will need a circle-cutting jig to make the line perfect.

 With the right blade, a jigsaw will cut metal as easily as wood.
 You can cut pipes to length and cut holes through metal sheets.
 The thinner the metal you are cutting through, the smaller the teeth on the blade should be.

 If you are installing a new work surface in your kitchen, or perhaps re-arranging things on an existing surface, you may well find you need to cut new holes in it.
 The right blade on your jigsaw (one that has downward pointed teeth) will cut neatly through.